Northern Maine Medical Center

 How does Northern Maine Medical Center spend its money?

 Northern Maine Medical Center directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Northern Maine Medical Center tax-deductible?